Specificity of Monoclonal Antibodies

 Comprehensive Specificity Testing of CSB’s VeRSaMAbs

-Here at CSB, we raise the bar and overcome the pitfalls of polyspecificity by testing every CSB VeRSaMAb on the Membrane Proteome Array (MPA). of 6,000 human membrane proteins.
+At CSB, we raise the bar and overcome the pitfalls of polyspecificity by testing every CSB VeRSaMAb on the Membrane Proteome Array (MPA) of 6,000 human membrane proteins.
 The MPA is the leading solution for antibody specificity profiling and contains the largest set of human membrane proteins available on the market.
 The MPA has been validated by hundreds of customers through biopharma and is routinely used in IND-applications to demonstrate specificity to the FDA.
 CSB brings that same level of specificity required by the FDA to your reagent.

 Key features of the MPA:

-• Antibody screening against 6,000 native human membrane proteins expressed in live cells, representing 94% of the membrane proteome
+- Antibody screening against 6,000 native human membrane proteins expressed in live cells, representing 94% of the membrane proteome

-• Leading solution for antibody specificity profiling, consisting of the largest collection of human membrane proteins (including heterocomplexes) available on the market
+- Leading solution for antibody specificity profiling, consisting of the largest collection of human membrane proteins (including heterocomplexes) available on the market

-• Binding measured via high sensitivity flow cytometry in unfixed cells, ensuring native protein conformation and preventing false positives and false negatives
+- Binding measured via high sensitivity flow cytometry in unfixed cells, ensuring native protein conformation and preventing false positives and false negatives

 Figure 1.
-CSB0138 Pictured above screened on the MPA at 1μg/mL shows specificity to target (GLUT4)9 with no off-targets.
+CSB0138, pictured above, screened on the MPA at 1μg/mL shows specificity to target (GLUT4)9 with no off targets.

 Antibody specificity screening using the Membrane Proteome Array defines specificity far beyond traditional monoclonal antibody testing.
 Each CSB MAb is tested against individual cell lines overexpressing each of the 6,000 membrane proteins.
 By using an over-expression system where every protein is tagged to ensure expression, we avoid any false negatives due to poor expression.
 No other antibody company in the world carries out the extensive specificity profiling that we do.
 At CSB, we understand that the quality of your data depends on the quality of your antibody.